 Challenging Practice is an independent-learning programme that supports built environment professionals to engage with inclusive and sustainable urban development.

-Visit the Challenging Practice Website Here and Begin the Course!
+Visit the Challenging Practice Website here and begin the course!

-Challenging Practice course is in 3 stages:
+The Challenging Practice course is in three stages:

 To receive information about Challenging Practice seminars please follow the link below to subscribe to our newsletter.